7targets/7targets-docs/_posts/2021-07-30-How-to-send-Webinar-Invitations-to-Selected-Audience-within-minutes.md

 ---
 date: 2021-07-30
-title: How to send Webinar Invitations to Selected Audience within minutes
+title: How to send Webinar Invitations to Selected Audience within minutes.
+Or How to Broadcast a message
 #video_id: JC2yJnBXzLM
 description: How to send Webinar invitations to Selected Audience within minutes, such as to engaged leads or warm leads.
+This is also about how to broadcast a message to one or more leads.
 type: How-to
 sidebar:
   - {id: step-1, text: Dashboard}